-The term hashtag has entered the general lexicon, and is becoming an ever-increasingly popular way to promote a service or product.
-People search using hashtags on websites such as Twitter, Google+, YouTube and Instagram, and they can be an effective way for people to search for content which is specific to their original query.
+The term hashtag has entered the general lexicon, and is very popular way to promote a service or product.
+People search using hashtags on websites such as Instagram, Twitter, Facebook and YouTube, and they can be an effective way for people to search for content which is specific to their original query.
 Hashtags can also be a powerful research tool and enable website developers interested in search engine optimization to see what is trending and making waves on social networking websites.

 The importance of hashtags in breaking news

 Hashtags can get people taking about a particular news story or event, and were frequently used during the Arab Spring protests that began in 2010.
 Social networking websites like Twitter were used to report from the front-line of these demonstrations, where many international news agencies were unable to get access to, and the hashtag was used to reach a global audience.
 Hashtags were also used in some of the most talked-about global events during the last few years, such as the death of the singer Michael Jackson, Hurricane Sandy, and the wedding of Kate Middleton and Prince William in London in 2011.
 Hashtags are very common after a famous entertainment event, such as an awards ceremony, election or sports event, such as a football game, have taken place.

 The importance of hashtags in promoting an event

 Hashtags can also be effectively used to promote an event for business purposes and allow website owners to garner a new customer base.
 Hashtags should be short and contain natural keywords and phrases in order to improve their visibility in search engine rankings.
 It’s also useful to create a short but pithy phrase which will catch on and hopefully trend, whilst promoting the services of a company at the same time.
 Hashtags can also be used during a particular promotion or discount and can be utilized to attract a large audience, some of which may never have heard of a particular product of company before they had seen the hashtag.